Stephen Schott Professional Bio

 Steve has experience drafting and negotiating agreements and licenses, including sales, takeovers, mergers, and litigation settlements.
 His trial experience includes examining witnesses, writing and arguing motions during trial, and preparing appellate briefs to the Court of Appeals for the Federal Circuit, both as appellant and appellee.

-Steve’s pro bono practice includes representing children during all phases of family court; he has served as guardian ad litem for dependent children within the Philadelphia Family Court system.
+Steve is the Chairman of the Patent Law Committee for the Pennsylvania Bar Association and has a pro bono practice that includes representing children during all phases of family court; he has served as guardian ad litem for dependent children within the Philadelphia Family Court system.

 Before starting Schott, P.C., Steve practiced intellectual property law for 15 years at two large Philadelphia law firms.